The Roses - Vows Clip

 Elio

-Want to behold the glory that is 'A' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or watch the Tatsuya Mori-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Can’t wait to see 'A' right from your couch?
+Tracking down a streaming service to buy, rent, download, or view the Tatsuya Mori-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'A' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'A' right now, here are some specifics about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'A' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'A' right now, here are some particulars about the documentary flick.

-What, so now you want to know what the movie's about?
+Want the short version of the plot?
 Here's the plot: "Roughly chronological, from 3/96 to 11/96, with a coda in spring of 1997: inside compounds of Aum Shinrikyo, a Buddhist sect led by Shoko Asahara.
 (Members confessed to a murderous sarin attack in the Tokyo subway in 1995.)
 We see what they eat, where they sleep, and how they respond to media scrutiny, on-going trials, the shrinking of their fortunes, and the criticism of society.
 Central focus is placed on Hiroshi Araki, a young man who finds himself elevated to chief spokesman for Aum after its leaders are arrested.
 Araki faces extreme hostility from the Japanese public, who find it hard to believe that most followers of the cult had no idea of the attacks and even harder to understand why these followers remain devoted to the religion, if not the violence." .

 The Aum Shinrikyo Collection